 Working With Builders – 10 Things To Know Before Signing a Contract

 In the Real Estate World, this time of year is also known Selling Season!
 With kids out of school families are ready to move over the summer break.
-To builders, this means that they will make at least 75% of their projected income, if not more, between the months of March through August.
+To new construction builders, this means that they will make at least 75% of their projected income, if not more, between the months of March through August.

 Most builders would have planned accordingly when they finished out last year, and have the majority of their inventory homes completed for summer move-ins.
 The model homes were touched up and freshened up in the spring and the sales representatives are highly trained and eagerly awaiting your arrival!